 Do you just sit there like a blank screen?
 No!
 It’s true that I listen more than I speak, but I’m definitely not “just sitting there.”
 I listen very carefully to everything you are saying — with your words, your tone, your body language.
 I let you know what I’m seeing, check if it matches your internal experience, ask you questions, guide you in examining your feelings and sensations in a deeper way than you do on your own.
 I work very hard to understand what it’s like to be in your shoes, so I can help you come up with ideas to shift what isn’t working for you.

 Is there homework in between sessions?
 At the end of most sessions I suggest a topic for you to think on and journal about over the week.
-I have journal instructions and guidelines if that’s helpful.
 I occasionally invite you to try other experiments or activities between meetings as well, or suggest readings.
 It’s all optional, and I welcome feedback about what seems productive, annoying, impossible, scary, etc. The more engaged you are in therapy — both during sessions and in between — the more you will get out of it.

 How often do we meet?
 Therapy works best when we meet consistently.
-The vast majority of clients meet once a week for 50-minute sessions, at the same day and time.
-Some people meet more frequently, and some, especially families or couples, meet for an extended session of 75 or 100 minutes.
+The vast majority of clients meet once a week for 45 – to 55-minute sessions, at the same day and time.
 During the 15-minute phone consultation and our initial meeting, I will learn more about you, your struggles and your strengths, and together we will come up with a treatment plan that will benefit you the most.

 How long does therapy last?
 Good question.
 It varies widely from person to person, and issue to issue.
 Some people come to therapy for a short time, like four to six months, to work on a concrete problem.
 Others find that their challenges are multifaceted, and affect many areas of their lives, and it takes longer to unravel and untangle all the threads.
 With longstanding emotional patterns that took decades to develop and get ingrained, it can take a while to break the old habits and develop new ones, to build new neural pathways.
-It’s always your choice to continue or stop therapy, and I will support you in whatever decision you make.
+It’s always your choice to continue or stop therapy.

 Can I use my health insurance?
 It depends on your particular health insurance plan.
-I recommend calling your health insurance and asking these questions:
+See my contact page to see if I am in-network with your insurance.
+If not, you can call your health insurance and ask these questions:

 - Do I have out-of-network benefits for outpatient mental health care?
-If so, what is my co-pay?
+If so, what is my co-pay or co-insurance?